 A Service of Thanksgiving is held each October at All Hallows by the Tower, for families and friends.

-Last year's service took place on Thursday, 12th October 2017.
+This year's service will take place on Thursday, 11th October 2018.

 For more information please contact the Secretary.

 Order of Service